antoinedelia/cloud-optimist/cloud/content/en/posts/2025/aws-lambdas-init-phase-to-be-billed-soon-should-we-be-alarmed/index.md

 ---
-title: "AWS Lambdas INIT Phase To Be Billed Soon - Should We Be Alarmed?"
+title: "AWS Lambda: INIT Phase To Be Billed Soon - Should We Be Alarmed?"
 date: 2025-05-20T07:30:00+01:00
 author: Antoine Delia
 draft: true